Doctor of Nursing Practice in Nursing Science

 The post-MS DNP program has a total of 37 credits.
 A student may petition to waive up to 7 credits based on an evaluation of their MS transcripts.
 A DNP requires 1,000 clinical hours; up to 700 hours may be waived based on documentation of supervised clinical hours earned in the master's degree program.

 It is highly recommended that students complete the practice inquiry series (NSG A628, NSG A629, and NSG A696A, NSG A696B and NSG A696C) in sequential order.
 Students wishing to take NSG A696A earlier in the sequence may do so with instructor/advisor approval.

 Capstone: Project Dissemination

 The DNP program culminates in successful completion of a scholarly capstone project.
 The project must focus on an issue related to improving patient outcomes and it must demonstrate synthesis of the student’s coursework and clinical practice application.
-Students who are unable to complete their capstone after completing ND A696C may be required to take additional coursework.
+Students who are unable to complete their capstone after completing NSG A696C may be required to take additional coursework.
 Specific requirements for additional coursework will be determined by the graduate program chairperson, the DNP coordinator and the capstone project chair.